Namaz (Prayer): Importance of Namaz in Muslim Life

 Leads to Taqwa

-The reward at dooms Day and life afterword
+The Reward at Dooms Day and Life Afterword

 In the hereafter, Muslims will be held accountable for every action, good or harmful, that they take while on earth.
 However, the true benefit of Salah will be realized in the hereafter when Allah Almighty bestows particular blessings on that person.
 All acts are rewarded in the afterlife.

-Enhance the sense of responsibility
+Enhance the Sense of Responsibility

 Their increased sense of accountability for acting following their values causes their sense of responsibility to increase.
-Prayer inspires people to live intentionally and morally, motivating them to accept responsibility for their decisions and deeds.
+Namaz inspires people to live intentionally and morally, motivating them to accept responsibility for their decisions and deeds.

 Through the development of a strong spiritual bond, the invocation of divine direction, and the reinforcement of reasonable beliefs, prayer may shield us against evil.
 When we pray, we have access to our inner fortitude, compassion, and hope, which bolsters us in the face of adversity.